Shirataki noodle vegetable stir fry is a savory, nutrient-dense meal made with high fiber, zero-calorie shirataki noodles. Just 11 net carbs!

 What are shirataki noodles made from?

-Shirataki noodle is made from Konjac root and contain 10 calories, 0 net carbs, and 3 grams of fiber, making them the perfect low carb replacement for your noodle-like dishes.
+Shirataki noodle is made from Konjac root and contains 10 calories, 0 net carbs, and 3 grams of fiber, making them the perfect low carb replacement for your noodle-like dishes.
 They are made up of mostly water and are very popular in Asian cuisines.
 Konjac root is very high in fiber and aids weight loss by making you stay full longer.
 It has also been proven to help reduce blood sugar and insulin levels, reduce cholesterol and reduce constipation.
 Once properly prepared, it readily absorbs the flavor of the dish and spices used, which makes it very versatile.

 Where can I buy shirataki noodles?